Four options exist for connecting energy sources like generators and batteries into your home or business electrical system:

 For more information about charges, please read the Load displacement standby charge section under Charges and Payment Process.

-If your intention is to pass all generated electricity into the utility grid with no self-consumption, then you would be seeking a stand alone DER.
+If you intend to pass all generated electricity into the utility grid with no self-consumption, then you would be seeking a stand-alone DER.
 The purpose of this would be to provide the grid with electricity and to receive compensation in return.
 The process to follow is the same as with net metering, though a dedicated electrical service will be needed and thus there will be more requirements for your metering, monitoring, control and protection.

 Requirements: